sonalake/generator-jhipster-multitenancy/README.md

 ## Making an entity tenant aware

 Once the blueprint has generated your application, a tenant entity has been created.
 All entitites created now can be made tenant aware.
-Cretae a new entity using the standard JHipster command.
+Create a new entity using the standard JHipster command.

 ```bash
 jhipster entity Book